aashishvardhan/Breast-Cancer-Identification/readme.md

 The analysis and predictions are made by referencing the data from Wisconsin Hospital.
 Different models have been tested out throughout the project and the Accuracies are as follows:

-Accuracy of logisticRegression Model:  98.2456 Accuracy of linearRegression Model:  86.8182
+Accuracy of logisticRegression Model:  98.2456 <br>
+Accuracy of linearRegression Model:  86.8182 <br>
-Accuracy of DecisionTreeClassifier Model:  97.6608 Accuracy of RandomForestClassifier Model:  98.2456
+Accuracy of DecisionTreeClassifier Model:  97.6608 <br>
+Accuracy of RandomForestClassifier Model:  98.2456 <br>

 The Logistic Regression has performed well on the test dataset.
 For more insights and confusion matrix of the model, refer the iPythonNotebook attached above.